 Please check rates and details directly with the companies in question if you need more recent info.

-Six years later Siegfried learn about the inocence of Genoveva.
+Six years later Siegfried learns about the innocence of Genoveva.
 He searches her and brings her back.
-Golo is quadrisect for his betrayal.
+Golo is quadrisected for his betrayal.

-Legend after cappucine monk Martin von Cochem around 1640
+Legend after Capucine monk Martin von Cochem around 1640

 This cave is a natural cave in sandstone, formed by the erosion of the Kyll river.
 Its form depends on the structure of the rock, as the water eroded the softer layers much faster than the harder layers.
 The Kyll was cutting through the old landscape forming a steep valley.
 As the river flew at the level of the cave it was washed out by the flowing water.
 But the river continued to cut in and today it flows much deeper.